How To Install Stacked Stone On Curved Walls

 Step 1: Know the Radius of Your Wall

-The first step in understanding if a stacked stone panel product will work on a curved wall is to know what the actual curve,or radius of the wall is.
+The first step in understanding if a stacked stone tile will work on a curved wall is to know what the actual curve,or radius of the wall is.
 Radius is actually a unit of measure, normally given in feet, and expresses the length from the middle of a circle to the edge.
 In other words, if you took a curved wall, and extended that curve out using an imaginary line to complete a full circle, the radius measurement would be how far it is from the center of the circle to any point on your wall.

 If you’re working with a set of construction documents or blueprints, the radius is often called out, or can be calculated via many CAD programs.
 If you’re retrofitting an existing wall with stacked stone you can tie a string between the two ends of the curved wall, measure the length of the string and the farthest point between the string and the wall, and using your high school trigonometry, or more likely one of many easy to use online calculators, calculate the radius.